psbugs/budget-tracker-application/README.md

-# 💰 Penny-Wise Budget Tracker
+#  Budget Tracker Web Application

 A **user-friendly and responsive** budget tracking application built with **React.js** and **TypeScript**.
 This app empowers users to efficiently manage their finances with a clean UI, real-time updates, and comprehensive insights into spending habits.